Arya Vaidya Sala: Hospitals

-Branches

-AVS group runs twenty seven branches of which seven are located in Kerala and eight at various other states in India.
-The branches in Kerala are placed at two locations in Aluva, two places in Kochi, one each at Kannur, Adoor, and Thrikkakkara and a Sales Office in Malappuram whereas the out of state branches are at Delhi, Indore, Ahmedabad, Bengaluru,[Mysuru] Chennai, Coimbatore, Jamshedpur, Secunderabad and Kolkata.

 Centre for Medicinal Plants Research

 Arya Vaidya Sala opened its research centre, Centre for Medicinal Plants Research (CMPR) in 2003, with financial assistance from Sir Dorabji Tata Trust.
-The centre is involved in the research on medicinal plants based on Taxonomy, Tissue culture, Genetic resources, Phytochemistry, Anatomy and Extension activities and is equipped with a phytochemistry laboratory and a tissue culture laboratory.
+The centre is involved in the research on medicinal plants based on taxonomy, tissue culture, genetic resources, phytochemistry, anatomy and extension activities and is equipped with a phytochemistry laboratory and a tissue culture laboratory.
 The administration is handled from an administrative office block.
 The centre is located in Kottakkal and has ongoing research programmes in association with the Council of Scientific and Industrial Research (CSIR) of the Government of India.